DeloitteAU/react-habitat/README.md

 ### data-n-prop-*

-Set an component prop with type [number] via prefixing attributes with `data-n-prop-`.
+Set a component prop with type [number] via prefixing attributes with `data-n-prop-`.

 For example `data-n-prop-temperature="33.3"` would expose the float value of 33.3 and not the string representation '33.3'.